 30 – Tiny Tim, the eccentric ukulele-playing entertainer, dies at the age of 71.

 04 – The Mars Pathfinder probe is launched.

-16 – Britain’s agriculture minister announces the slaughter of an additional 100,000 cows thought to be at risk of contracting BSE, in an effort to persuade the EU to lift its ban on British beef exports.
+16 – Britain’s agriculture minister announces the slaughter of an additional 100,000 cows thought to be at risk of contracting BSE to persuade the EU to lift its ban on British beef exports.

 18 – The Oakland CA school board passes a resolution to treat black English, or “Ebonics”, as a second language.
 Controversy predictably ensues.

 20 – Steve Jobs’ company NeXT is bought by Apple Computer, the company co-founded by Jobs.